 The PREVENTION DIVISION's mission is to prevent domestic and sexual violence in the City of Missoula using a variety of evidence-based strategies.
-Since the inception of the city's prevention position, staff have provided 619 healthy relationships and consent education workshops in city schools, for over 6,000 students in the City of Missoula to date.
+Since the inception of the city's prevention position, staff have provided Over 800 healthy relationships and consent education workshops in city schools, for over 7,000 students in the City of Missoula to date.
 Additionally, staff frequently collaborate with other service providers in coalitions such as the Make Your Move!
 Advisory Council, Graduation Matters Missoula, the University Council on Student Assault, and the Missoula Healthy Sexuality Network.
 In FY21 the Prevention Specialist will continue to serve Missoula's youth through school-based educational programming, expand prevention education to other service providers such as Mountain Home, provide anti-harassment training and education to businesses and organizations, and collaborate with other Health Promotions coordinators to strengthen prevention across the individual's lifespan.

 BRIEF HISTORY: Intimate partner violence and sexual assault weren't always seen as public health issues.
 As a result, prevention of these crimes sprung out of the battered women's movement, often being housed with victim advocacy services.
-As such, Relationship Violence Services (now the Community

-Justice Department) has been providing grant-funded prevention services since 2009.
+As such, Relationship Violence Services (now the Community Justice Department) has been providing grant-funded prevention services since 2009.
 In 2013 City Council decided to hard fund a portion of Relationship Violence Services' prevention services in response to the Department of Justice investigation of Missoula's handling of sexual assault.
 In doing so, Missoula became the first municipality in the state to support primary prevention of relationship violence though general fund dollars, ensuring on-going support for long-term change.

-NEW PARTNERSHIP: Community Justice Department and the Health Department are teaming up to further strengthen Dating and Sexual Violence Prevention services in Missoula.
+However, prevention and healthy relationship education is most effective using public health strategies.
+In FY 2021 Community Justice Department and the Health Department teamed up to further strengthen Dating and Sexual Violence Prevention services in Missoula.